l-mansouri/Phylo-IMD/README.md

     - the trees with the <ME|ML> topology and the <ME|ML> support values (ID_ME|ML_tree_ME|ML_bs.nwk)
     - the IMD support values (ID_ME|ML_tree_IMD_bs.nwk)
     - the multistrap support values (ID_ME|ML_tree_multistrap_bs.nwk).

-    Additionally, you will find the IMD folder, with the IMD tree with the IMD bootstrap support values (ID_IMD_tree_IMD_bs.nwk).
   </details>